featherbear/UNSW-COMP2511/README.md

 Assessment will be based on the design of your program in addition to correctness.
 You should submit at least a UML class diagram used for the design of your program, i.e. not generated from code afterwards.

 The implementation should input and output data in the JSON format.
 It will read from STDIN (`System.in` in Java) and output to STDOUT (`System.out` in Java).
-The input will be a series of JSON objects, each containing a single command (each on its own line).
+The input will be a series of JSON objects, each containing a single command (on its own line).
 After reading in a JSON object, the implementation will immediately process that command; i.e. it cannot wait for all commands to be input before acting on them.
 You can assume `room` commands will precede all other commands, but beyond that there are no guarantees of the order or quantity of each command.
 The commands are as follows (the text in italics is what will vary):

-* Specify that venue *venue* has a room with name *room* and that has size *size*.
+* Specify that venue *venue* has a room with name *room* of size *size*.

     > { "command": "room", "venue": *venue*, "room": *room*, "size": *size* }